krishna-gogineni-765/llm-design-patterns/pattern_template.md

 ### Participants

-*List the classes and objects used in the pattern and their roles in the design.*
+*List the components used in the pattern and their roles in the design.*

-### Collaboration

-*Describe how classes and objects used in the pattern interact with each other.*

-## Consequences

-*Explain the results, side effects, and trade-offs caused by using the pattern.*

-## Implementation
+## Implementation and Relevant Tools

 *Provide a description of an implementation of the pattern; the solution part of the pattern.*